hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 Or, another way: agility is the precursor to effectiveness. **Orgs deprioritize reinvestment in their own agility at the expense of diminished downstream agility, stability, and efficiency** in the medium to long term.

-### So: why prioritize agility?
+### So, why prioritize agility?

+As we've seen, low agility progressively increases the risk of exploring new ideas.
+But it's also more than that.

+Once a company's execution cost reaches a critical point, its ability to execute on any useful idea *at all* compresses.
+Under sufficient complexity, and without high-powered primitives in place, **reasoning about a system becomes impossible**.

+Consider as an example: using only machine code, design and build Instagram.
+No software except your own machine code is permitted.
+How comically long it would take!
+No languages, libraries, or standard formats; no operating systems, drivers, network stack, or network devices; no version control, build systems, binary distributions, consensus algorithms, linear programming, shard managers, load balancers, databases, object storage, cluster management, copyright detection, image processing, video playback, or anything, anything else.
+Without low-friction, high-powered tools, how can we even begin to conceptualize the purpose of the trillion or more bytes we'd need to write?
+Indeed, we reach a point where no single individual, regardless of how high they move up the (available) layers of abstraction, can hold a full, end-to-end understanding of the system in their head.

-Finally, in the language we've been building: the problem with deprioritizing (internal or external) agility is more than just straining employee retention, and more than just stymieing downstream impact.
+That to say: the problem with deprioritizing (internal or external) agility is more than just straining employee retention, and more than just stymieing downstream impact.
 The problem is ignoring agility minimizes the number of new primitives, new abstractions, new coalescings of existing conceptualizations into new *higher-level vertices* in the abstraction tree.
 It's the difference between building Instagram byte-by-byte, or as an integration of sharded MySQL DBs, efficient blob storage, social ID hashing algorithms, and more. **Everything's just bytes, but the tools we build enable our higher-level reasoning and tractable execution**.

-Without these investments, friction and complexity increase to the point where effective action, at any layer of abstraction, becomes infeasible.
-With them, we open new frontiers into the impossible.
+So, why prioritize agility?
+We're ready to answer: without investing in agility, friction and complexity increase to the point where effective action, at any layer of abstraction, becomes increasingly expensive and infeasible.
+With them, we open new frontiers into the impossible. **Low agility leads to calcification, high agility to renewal**.

 ## 4️⃣ A unified mission: empowering all users